juhasev/sample-ninja-help/recruitment-sources-edit-dialog.md

 ```
 ?source=4&sid=12345&pix=123456&first=John&last=Doe&email=john.doe@sampleninja.io&gender=1
 ```

+> This is the URL would give **MVF** to send API requests to.

+When an API request is received and validation passed **Sample Ninja** will send a confirmation email as configured under **Sub Panels -> Email Templates -> Co-registration template**.
+When a registering panelist confirms their email the standard security checks, fingerprinting and other will run.

 Questions **FIRST_NAME**, **LAST_NAME**, **GENDER** and **EMAIL** are automatically answered when co-registration request is received from MVF.
 Sample Ninja will automatically report these as completed registration surveys so you have normal registration survey statistics.